net4nt/axmol/README.md

 - Using SAX parser for .plist files
 - ASTC 4x4 / 6x6 / 8x8 support (if hardware decoding is not supported, then software decoding is used)
 - ETC2 RGB / RGBA support (if hardware decoding is not supported, then software decoding is used)
+- Migrate VR rendering support from the legacy project and enhance it (axmol-v3)

 Please read the [full list of changes since Cocos2d-x v4.0](CHANGELOG.md).